microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-01.md

-# Set up development environment
+# Exercise 01 - Set up development environment

-## Task 01: Deploy the necessary prerequisites required for a Microsoft Dev Box
+## Task 01 - Deploy the necessary prerequisites required for a Microsoft Dev Box

 One common challenge with development with an organization is getting developers machines configured properly.
 It can be even further complicated when you need all the developers to be working in a uniform environment and all configured the same way.
 Within the Microsoft cloud, Microsoft has created Microsoft Dev Box as a solution for addressing this issue.
 It allows an organization to create a virtual desktop environment geared specifically at developers so you can ensure that your developers are working from machines configured the same way with the same version of software deployed to them.
 In these next few tasks, you'll configure a Microsoft Dev Box environment.